-Do-It-Yourself Mini Split air conditioners have become very popular since they are a good alternative to high-cost HVAC installations.
+Do-It-Yourself Mini Split units have become very popular since they are a good alternative to high-cost HVAC installations.

-They come with most everything needed except tools and electrical wiring to a panel.
+They come with almost everything needed except tools and electrical wiring to a panel.

 There are many units available, from small 9000 BTU units to large 36000 BTU units.

 Pioneer is one such popular DIY Mini Split manufacture with several different sized units.

 I recently installed a Pioneer 12000 BTU 230 Volt unit which I thought I would share how I install a mini-split.

 A video is also posted at the bottom of the page of the install.

 Here is the unit I bought on Amazon